-Swinney's Wednesday night injury update
+Swinney's Wednesday Night Injury Update

+“We are still evaluating everybody.
+We will put out that available list on Saturday and see who travels up to Boston,” said Swinney.

+Clemson releases an availability report 90 minutes before kickoff each game.
+Coach Swinney said on Tuesday that Bryan Bresee would not play this week.

-Dear Old Clemson is excited to announce a limited edition football and poster signed by Clemson’s Avengers.
+Dear Old Clemson is excited to announce limited edition signed cards from the freshmen football players are now in our online store.
+There are only 100 of each signed.

 Now there is a new way you can support Clemson student-athletes.
 Purchase collectibles from Dear Old Clemson and the proceeds with go to support Clemson student-athletes.
 Visit Dear Old Clemson to find out how you can help!